Kingdom of Israel (Samaria)

 The Kingdom of Israel (מַמְלֶכֶת יִשְׂרָאֵל), also called the Kingdom of Samaria or the Northern Kingdom, was an Israelite kingdom that existed in the Southern Levant during the Iron Age.
 Its beginnings date back to the first half of the 10th century BCE.
 It controlled the areas of Samaria, Galilee and parts of Transjordan; the former two regions underwent a period in which a large number of new settlements were established shortly after the kingdom came into existence.
 It had four capital cities in succession: Shiloh, Shechem, Tirzah, and the city of Samaria.
 In the 9th century BCE, the House of Omri ruled it, whose political centre was the city of Samaria.

 According to the Hebrew Bible, the territory of the Twelve Tribes of Israel was once amalgamated under a Kingdom of Israel and Judah, which was ruled by the House of Saul and then by the House of David.
 However, upon the death of Solomon, who was the son and successor of David, there was discontent over his son and successor Rehoboam, whose reign was only accepted by the Tribe of Judah and the Tribe of Benjamin.
 The unpopularity of Rehoboam's reign among the rest of the Israelites, who sought Jeroboam as their monarch, resulted in Jeroboam's Revolt, which led to the establishment of the Kingdom of Israel in the north (Samaria), whereas the loyalists of Judah and Benjamin kept Rehoboam as their monarch and established the Kingdom of Judah in the south (Judea), ending Israelite political unity.
 While the existence of Israel and Judah as two independent kingdoms is not disputed, some historians and archaeologists reject the historicity of a United Monarchy of Israel and Judah.

 Around 720 BCE, Israel was conquered by the Neo-Assyrian Empire.
 The records of Assyrian king Sargon II indicate that he deported 27,290 Israelites to Mesopotamia.
 This deportation resulted in the loss of one-fifth of the kingdom's population and is known as the Assyrian captivity, which gave rise to the notion of the Ten Lost Tribes.
-Some of these Israelites, however, managed to migrate to safety in neighbouring Judah, though the Judahites themselves would be conquered by the Neo-Babylonian Empire nearly two centuries later.
+Some of these Israelites, however, managed to migrate to safety in neighbouring Judah, though the Judahites themselves would be conquered by the Neo-Babylonian Empire less than 1.5 centuries later.
 Those who stayed behind in Samaria following the Assyrian conquest mainly concentrated themselves around Mount Gerizim and eventually came to be known as the Samaritans.
 The Assyrians, as part of their historic deportation policy, also settled other conquered foreign populations in the territory of Israel.